diatmpravin/geoinfo/README.md

 Such data may be integrated to professional software, websites, may be used to generate statistics and to various other ends.
 Gem will provide localities, administrative subdivisions, state and geographical coordinates.

+### This gem allows you to perform the following conversions:

+A zipcode to a place
+A zipcode to a country
+A zipcode to a state
+A zipcode to a state code
+A zipcode to a district
+A zipcode to a Latitude
+A zipcode to a Longitude

 ## Installation

 Add this line to your application's Gemfile: